-Amphibians are a unique group of animals that depend on water (for breeding) but spend most of their life on damp or dry land.
+Amphibians are a unique group of animals that depend on water for breeding, but spend most of their life on damp or dry land.
 During the breeding season, adult amphibians migrate to nearby water bodies, often ending up in garden ponds.
 Frogs and toads call during this time to attract mates while male newts put on elaborate displays to impress females.
-Female amphibians lay a large amount (250 - 2000) of eggs ('spawn') into the water which then hatch into frog or toad tadpoles or newt larvae.
+Female amphibians lay hundreds or even thousands of eggs (spawn) into the water which then hatch into frog or toad tadpoles or newt larvae.
 These young amphibians are entirely aquatic and breathe though gills.
-As they grow, they change (a process known as metamorphosis) into miniature adults (froglets, toadlets, newtlets) and develop a range of adaptations to life on land, such as lungs to breath air.
-Once on land, amphibians can disperse over surprising distances.
+As they grow, they change into miniature adults through a process known as metamorphosis, and develop a range of adaptations to life on land, such as lungs to breathe air.
+Once on land, amphibians can travel surprising distances.

 Spawn seen in clumps in shallow water will be from frogs.
-Toads however lay a long, double rowed string of eggs wrapped about plants, often in deeper water.
+However toads lay a long, double rowed string of eggs wrapped around plants, often in deeper water.
 Newt spawn is the most distinctive as each egg is individually laid on a leaf below the water's surface.

-Like reptiles, amphibians cannot warm their own bodies as mammals do; they have to absorb warmth from their environment and do this by seeking warm, moist places to live.
+Like reptiles, amphibians cannot warm their own bodies as mammals do; they have to absorb warmth from their environment and they do this by seeking warm, moist places to live.
 They overwinter in dark, damp, secluded places like under stones or logs or underground.
 Male frogs often spend their winter on the bottom of a pond or lake.